Trixarian/tazbot/README.md

 `!teach This is a trigger | And this is a response!`
 `!teach Trigger | Line 1 | Line 2 | Oh My`

-The `!teach` commands has some features like user nickname substituon by using #nick in the response and responding with actions by prefixing the response with a + (plus sign).
+The `!teach` command has some features like user nickname substituon by using #nick in the response and responding with actions by prefixing the response with a + (plus sign).
 You can also use #botnick to represent the bot's nick in responses:
 `!teach How do I have sex? | Stop asking lame questions #nick!`
 `!teach Awesomeness | Yes, #botnick is awesome!`
 `!teach Do something!|+kisses #nick`

+The `!teach` command, when using an existing trigger with a single response, will overwrite the current trigger/response pair with the new pair.
+This was added for convience.
+Use the `!add` command to add single responses to existing triggers or use `!teach` with more than one response.

 To see how many triggers match a phrase, use the `!find` command followed by the phrase:
 `!find Joe`
 `!find Trixar_za is God`

+You use the `!add` command to add a single response to an existing trigger:
+`!add Joe | He's awesome`

 To make TazBot forget a learned response use, the `!forget` command followed by the phrase:
 `!forget Joe`